Irrelevant ads appear on the page

 There can be many reasons why a site may display less targeted ads or no ads at all.
 Below is a list of the most common issues.

 If the AdSense crawler hasn't ever visited your site, it may take up to 48 hours or more before the crawler visits and gathers content from that page.
-In the meantime, you may see that ads are displayed as transparent boxes or contain any alternative ad or colour specified in the ad code or ads that are only slightly relevant.
+In the meantime, you may see ads that are displayed as transparent boxes or ads that are only slightly relevant.

 Note: Our crawler indexes by URL and therefore considers http://site.com and http://www.site.com different URLs.
 Because our crawler will visit these URLs separately, you may notice that ads appear differently on these pages.